rathoreSahil/chatBud/readme.md

-A Server Side Rendered Chat-Room Web-App based on Django
+A Server Side Rendered Chat-Room Web-App based on Django.

 HTML, CSS used for frontend
 Django used in backend